b06901089/R11921098_THESISv4/README.md

 ### FAQ

-1. Getting Error `Error: Files with same names already exist, please remove them and try it again!`
-A: You have to delete the files/folders manually with the same folder name/path. i.e. If you want to transcode videos into a same resolution but different crf/qp values, you will need to delete your previously transcoded videos.
-Because transcoded videos are stored in foldere created according to the target resolution.
-E.g. `../../Datasets/Inter4K/Inter4K_frame/60fps/1080p`
+1. Getting Error `Error: Files with same names already exist, please remove them and try it again!`.
+You have to delete the folders manually with the same folder name/path. i.e. If you want to transcode videos into a same resolution but different crf/qp values (or same values), you will need to delete your previously transcoded videos.
+This is because transcoded videos are stored in foldere created according to the resolution.
+Ex: `../../Datasets/Inter4K/Inter4K/60fps/1080p`

 2. You can change the name of the config files to whatever you want, the code will read the parameter `mode` in the json files anyway.